-- 2.1.1.1 The club licensing criteria described in this Manual are graded into three separate categories. - 2.1.1.2 The different grades have been defined as follows: - a) "A"- criteria "ESSENTIAL": If the licence applicant does not fulfil any A-criteria, then it cannot be granted a Championship Club Licence or a Promotion Licence. - b) "B" criteria "MUST": If the licence applicant does not fulfil any B-criteria, then it is sanctioned as specified in 2.1.1.3 below by the IFA but can still receive a Championship Club Licence or a Promotion Licence. - c) "C"- criteria "BEST PRACTICE": C-criteria are best practice recommendations.
-Non-fulfilment of any C-criteria does not lead to any sanction or to the refusal of a Championship Club Licence or a Promotion Licence. - 2.1.1.3 Sanctions for the non-fulfilment of any 'B' criteria shall be determined by the Licensing Committee.
-The catalogue of sanctions consists of a caution, a fine and the obligation to submit evidence or fulfil certain conditions by a certain deadline. - An appeal against a sanction imposed by the Licensing Committee may be lodged before the Licensing Appeals Committee. - 2.1.1.4 All violations of this Manual other than those referred to in 2.1.1.3 above shall be sanctioned by the competent body in accordance with the IFA Articles, Competition Rules and Regulations.
+- 2.1.1.1 The club licensing criteria described in this Manual are graded into three separate categories. - 2.1.1.2 The different grades have been defined as follows:

+a) "A"- criteria - "ESSENTIAL": If the licence applicant does not fulfil any A-criteria, then it cannot be granted a Women's Premiership Licence.

+b) "B" - criteria - "MUST": IIf the licence applicant does not fulfil any B-criteria, then it is sanctioned as specified in 2.1.1.3 below by the IFA but can still receive a Women's Premiership Licence.

+c) "C"- criteria - "BEST PRACTICE": C-criteria are best practice recommendations.
+Non-fulfilment of any C-criteria does not lead to any sanction or to the refusal of a Women's Premiership Licence.

+- 2.1.1.3 Sanctions for the non-fulfilment of any 'B' criteria shall be determined by the Licensing Committee.
+The catalogue of sanctions consists of a caution, a fine and the obligation to submit evidence or fulfil certain conditions by a certain deadline.
+An appeal against a sanction imposed by the Licensing Committee may be lodged before the Licensing Appeals Committee. - 2.1.1.4 All violations of this Manual other than those referred to in 2.1.1.3 above shall be sanctioned by the competent body in accordance with the IFA Articles, Competition Rules and Regulations.
 The Licensing Administration has the right to make public statements where a club formally applies or subsequently withdraws its licensing application at any time during the process and/or for the purpose of communicating details of any sanction applied by the Licensing Committee to any licence applicant.